 Data Preview 2 will serve a full consistent reprocessing of all data collected as part of the LSST-Cam Science Validation Surveys (SV Surveys) together with any other science-grade commissioning data taken throughout the Science Optimization phase of commissioning, including the DP1 data.
-Table 4 presents a summary of the data products expected in DP1, as of January 2023.
+Table 4 presents a summary of the data products expected in DP1.